ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/session/how-to/subscribe-to-events.dotnet.markdown

 The event is invoked when a particular action is executed on an entity or querying is performed.

 {INFO:Subscribing to an event}
 Subscribing an event can be done in the `DocumentStore` object, which will be valid for all future sessions or subscribing in an already opened session with `session.Advanced` which will overwrite the existing event for the current session.

+Events are also accessible statically from the `IDocumentStore` interface.
+To do so, simply cast a `DocumentStore` object to `IDocumentStore`.
 {INFO/}

 {PANEL:OnBeforeStore}